dasch-swiss/dsp-ui-lib/README.md

 Before publishing:

-- Update README and CHANGELOG if necessary and commit the changes (currently, the CHANGELOG has to be updated manually with [gren](https://github.com/github-tools/github-release-notes): `gren changelog --override`)
+- Update README if necessary and commit the changes

 - Be sure that all dependencies to DSP-JS-LIB and DSP-API are set to the correct version:
-  - Update DSP-API version in `Makefile`
+  - Update DSP-API version in `vars.mk`
   - Update DSP-JS version in `package.json` and run `npm install` to update the `package-lock.json`
   - Update DSP-JS version in section `peerDependencies` of `projects/dsp-ui/package.json`